megabyte6/keystroke/README.md

 # caps

-> **CAPS** (Classroom Achievement Point System) is a simple, cross-platform graphical tool that rewards sustain typing on Typing.com with points on ClassDojo
+> **CAPS** (Classroom Achievement Point System) is a simple, cross-platform graphical tool that rewards consistent typing on Typing.com with points on ClassDojo

 ---